K-Du/Generative-Adversarial-Network/README.md

 (In Progress: Updating for Tensorflow 1.0)

 ### Dependencies
 Python
 Tensorflow 1.0
 scipy
 numpy
 moviepy (optional for creating demo)

-### Instructions:
+### Instructions
 - Download the five .py files.
 - Create a folder called "dataset" and place all of the images in it.
 Images must be in jpeg format.
 - From a console, run `python srez_main.py` to start training.
 Results will be automatically stored in a folder called "train", checkpoints will be automatically stored in a folder called "checkpoint".